A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge fruitful discussions with Prof. M. Asadzadeh (Chalmers University, Gothenburg, Sweden).
-ML and AM thank Dr. O.~Lakkis and Dr. C.~Venkataraman (both with University of Sussex, UK) for the intensive interactions during the Hausdorff Trimester Program "Multiscale Problems: Algorithms, Numerical Analysis and Computation" (Bonn, January 2017).
+The authors acknowledge fruitful discussions with Prof.~M.~Asadzadeh (Chalmers University, Gothenburg, Sweden).
+OR thanks Dr.~D.~Tagami (Kyushu University, Japan) for valuable feedback and acknowledges partial support from Kungl.~Vetenskapsakademien, Sweden.
+ML, AM and OR thank Dr.~O.~Lakkis and Dr.~C.~Venkataraman (both with University of Sussex, UK) for the intensive interactions during the Hausdorff Trimester Program ``Multiscale Problems: Algorithms, Numerical Analysis and Computation'' (Bonn, January 2017) and discussions at the University of Sussex.